 Airfox: the Robin Hood of emerging economies

 MIT Technology Review gave this startup high acclaim among the transformative financial solutions for emerging markets.
-On a mission to take down financial barriers and provide opportunities to build wealth, Airfox aims to create a new model that serves the unbanked with reliable, egalitarian, and democratic access to capital and financial services.
+On a mission to take down financial barriers and provide opportunities to build wealth, Airfox aims to create an innovative payment app that serves the unbanked with reliable, egalitarian, and democratic access to capital and financial services.
 To power its revolutionary peer-to-peer microloans program, Airfox developed and released its own cryptocurrency, AirToken (symbol: AIR), an ERC-20 token issued on the Ethereum blockchain.

 The app enables peer-to-peer payments and taking loans.
 For that, a user needs to initially make a deposit into their Airfox e-wallet (at 300,000 off-line locations, including ATMs and post offices) and make payments through the app (e.g., paying utility bills).
 Then, the app generates a credit score that makes a user eligible for a loan.

 So how did they do it?
 Airfox utilises three technologies:

 - Mobile.
 Users get full mobile payment experience.